opendatabio/opendatabio/resources/docs/en/Auditing.md

 1. The package stores changes as json in the `properties` field, which contains two elements: `attributes`  and `old`, which are basically the new vs old values that have been changed.
 This structure must be respected.
 1. Class **ActivityFunctions** contain custom functions to read the the properties Json record stored in the `activity_log` table and finds the values to show in the History datatable;
 1. Most changes are logged by the package as `trait` called within the Class.
 These allow to automatically log most updates and are all configured to log only the fields that have changed, not entire records (option `dirty`).
 Also record creation are not logged as activity, only changes.
-1. Some changes, like Plant and Vouchers collectors and identifications are manually logged, as they involve Pivot tables and logging is specified in the Controller files;
+1. Some changes, like Individual and Vouchers collectors and identifications are manually logged, as they involve Pivot tables and logging is specified in the Controller files;
 1. Logging contain a `log_name` field that groups log types and used to distinguish types of activity and usefull to search the History Datatable;
 1. Two special logging are also done:
   1. Any Dataset download is logged, so administrators may track who and when the dataset was downloaded;